jmfr236/uky-history-ownership/README.md

   - Downloaded shapefile in projection NAD 1983 StatePlane Kentucky FIPS 1600 (US Feet)
   - Converted shapefile to a geodatabase using the ArcPro Geoprocessing Tool 'Feature Class to Geodatabase'
   - The information contained in this file is from multiple data sources maintained by the University of Kentucky’s ITS Information Services
-  - NOTE: I would like to use rest service so it is regularly updated and maintained

 **Fayette County Parcel Data**
 (LFUCG)